If you're in a hurry, use the links below to jump straight to that section:

 Talk to God, listen to God, and then talk to God again.
 It’s that easy.

-If you get used to this basic template and get used to meeting with God every day, you’ll be feeling closer to God, living in his grace, growing in holiness, maturing in your understanding of his Word, experiencing his forgiveness — rewarding stuff.
-But, remember, the key to all of this is creating the habit and being intentional.
+If you get used to this basic template and get used to meeting with God every day, you’ll be feeling closer to God, living in His grace, growing in holiness, maturing in your understanding of His Word, experiencing His forgiveness — rewarding stuff.
+But remember, the key to all of this is creating the habit and being intentional.
 Make time each day when this routine can and will take place.

 ©1994-2024 Cru.
 All Rights Reserved.